-Chocolate Berry Flag Cake
+Chocolate Berry Flag Cake with Whipped Cream Frosting

-This Chocolate Berry Flag Cake was created for my friends at Organic Valley.
-This simple Chocolate Berry Flag Cake is a show stopper, but incredibly easy to make!
+This Chocolate Berry Flag Cake With Whipped Cream Frosting is a show stopper, but incredibly easy to make!
 This moist and fluffy chocolate cake is topped with fresh Homemade Whipped Cream Frosting, blueberries, and raspberries.

 With summer approaching, my friends at Organic Valley asked me to create an easy Flag Cake recipe using their amazing heavy whipping cream (my absolute fave) and fresh in season berries.
 If you know me, then you know decorating is not my forte, to say the least, haha!
 It's not the kind of baking I usually do, and I like my desserts a little more rustic and freeform.

-With that being said, this Chocolate Berry Flag Cake is a recipe that even I can do.
+With that being said, this Chocolate Berry Flag Cake with Whipped Cream Frosting is a recipe that even I can do.
 So, if I can do it — then so can you!
 I've created a simple chocolate organic cake recipe, with delicious whipped cream frosting.
 Flag or no flag, this red white and blue dessert is easily made with blueberries and raspberries!
 So now that I've given you a pep talk for making this easy flag inspired cake, I will show you how to make it!

 When I was thinking of the recipe for this 4th of July dessert, I realized pretty much all of the flat cakes on Pinterest include a yellow or white cake with the iconic flag design in fresh berries.
 So why not make it chocolate instead, I thought!
 This chocolate organic cake with whipped cream frosting is one of my all time favorite cake combinations.
 Plus it makes the red, white, and blue pop even more on top of the chocolate cake!